bharadwaj-raju/TextSuggest/README.md

 and will show up as `short=really_lon...` in the menu and when selected, will type `really_long_text_you_want_to_type`.

+You can also make it type shell command outputs, define them in `~/.Custom_Words.txt` like this:

+    #shell_command

+For example, a `#date` definition will type out the ouput of Unix `/bin/date`.

 # Note on dmenu

 `dmenu` is contained in the `suckless-tools` package in Debian/Ubuntu.